Istituto degli Endotipi in Oncologia, Metabolismo e Immunologia

 regards the infrastructures BBMRI, for the collection and distribution of

-biological material and Eurobioimaging, specialized in the various aspects of
+biological material and Eurobioimaging, specialized

-microscopy and live imaging.
-The combination of high resolution images of
+in the various aspects of microscopy and live imaging.
+The combination of

-cellular structures with omic analysis, also supported by the
+high resolution images of cellular structures with omic analysis, also supported by the collaboration

-molecular-cellular profiles (Precision Medicine).
-Furthermore, the
+profiles (Precision Medicine).
+Furthermore, the participation in BBMRI

-participation in BBMRI will permit the Institute to integrate its cellular
+will permit the Institute to integrate its cellular models (2D and 3D) and

-models (2D and 3D) and animals, with human specimens (real life).
+animals, with human specimens (real life).

 The two IR will place the Institute in a

-favorable competitive position, the must be exploited and developed in the near
+favorable competitive position, the must be exploited and developed in the near future.

-Finally, activities already underway in
+Finally, activities already underway in the

-the Institute will continue be developed and have made public through Communication
+Institute will continue be developed and have made public through Communication

 to the population of ongoing research, the Dissemination of Information